sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 105k and 120k rps, not bad for a single thread.

-Of course, it is cheating, and one thing that's benchmarked is actually throughput between user and kernel space, since no single byte actually hits the network.
-But still, this can be a (more or less) meaningful bottom line for how fast networking can be done using only one thread.
+Of course this can be qualified by cheating, but as long as real network is involved (even inside the same zone), this is a real server under load, which can be (more or less) meaningful bottom line for how fast networking can be done using single thread.

 The full and runnable code is available on [github][the-code], organized by one logical chapter per pull-request: